-APPENDIX VI
+APPENDIX VI DEATH, and after

-DEATH AND AFTER

-"The worlds of effect [the realms occupied by the 4th and lower 5th principles of man after death] are not lokas or localities.
+"The world of effect [the realms occupied by the 4th and lower 5th principles of man after death] are not lokas or localities.
 They are the shadow of the world of causes their souls - worlds having like men their seven principles which develop and grow simultaneously with the body.
-Thus the body is wedded to and remains for ever within the body of his planet.
-His individual jivatma life-principle that which is called in physiology animal spirits returns after death to its source - Fohat; his lingal sharîram will be drawn into Akasa; his Kamarupa will recommingle with the Universal Sakti - the Will Force, or universal energy; his "animal soul" borrowed from the breath of Universal Mind will return to the Dhyan-chohans; his sixth principle - whether drawn into or ejected from the matrix of the Great Passive Principle must remain in its own sphere - either as part of the crude material or as an individualized entity to be reborn in a higher world of causes.
+Thus the body is wedded to and remains for ever with the body of his planet.
+His individual jivatma life-principle that which is called in physiology animal spirits returns after death to it source -Fohat; his linga shariram will be drawn into Akasa; his Kamarupa will recommingle with the Universal Sakti - the Will Force, or universal energy; his "animal soul" borrowed from the breath of Universal Mind will return to the Dhyan-chohans; his sixth principle - whether drawn into or ejected from the matrix of the Great Passive Principle must remain in its own sphere - either as part of the crude material or as an individualized entity to be reborn in a higher world of causes.
 The seventh will carry it from the Devachan and follow the new Ego to its place of re-birth."

-M.L. p.
-71/2
+(M. L., 2nd & 3rd editions, 71/72)